3 Reasons You Need to Try Pinterest Ads

 #2: Pinterest is a full-funnel marketing channel

 Most marketers tend to use social media sites only on the top side of their acquisition funnel.
 Its main use is to attract traffic and create awareness.
 From there, they take their traffic either to a landing page or to a product page, and then they would try to push for the sale or signup.
 The process has too many moving pieces which can get expensive and complex.
-In this funnel, a marketer would need to use multiple tools to achieve a lead or sale, including PPC management tools, landing page creators, and webinar tools, among others.
+In this funnel, a marketer would need to use multiple tools to achieve a lead or sale, including Google Ads tools, landing page creators, and webinar tools, among others.

 As you can see, this is far from optimal.

 Pinterest Ads (which includes Pinterest video ads), on the other hand, can be used throughout the whole marketing funnel, from creating awareness, to increase the intention to purchase, to making a sale.
 There are many categories of products, particularly fashion, in which Pinterest is one of the key marketing tools that touches users at every point in their buying lifecycle.